ai2-compute-gpu/oci-dr-hpc-v2/README.md

 4. **Documentation**: Update README.md and relevant documentation for changes
 5. **Testing**: Add unit tests for new functionality
 6. **Dependencies**: Minimize external dependencies, prefer standard library
+7. **Custom Scripts**: Follow the example patterns for new script contributions

 ## 📄 License